 Welcome to Range Point!

-The City has officially adopted "Range Point" as the name of the neighbourhood located next to Range Road, east of Mountain View Drive.
+As an outcome of the 2014 neighbourhood planning process, the City adopted "Range Point" as the name of the neighbourhood located next to Range Road, east of Mountain View Drive.
 The name is a combination of Range Road and “The Point”, which was identified as an important landmark during consultation for the Range Road North Neighbourhood Plan.
 "The Point" refers to the former landfill site at the north end of Range Road, prominent for its beautiful views and recreation potential.
 Following public events, the City has installed a new Range Point neighbourhood sign and gateway node near the Range Road and Mountain View Drive intersection.

 City Council adopted the Range Road North Neighbourhood Plan in July 2014.
 Beginning in September 2013, the planning process involved public and stakeholder interviews, a neighbourhood walk, a multi-day design workshop, and an open house to present a draft of the Plan.
 The City extends a big thank you! to everyone who was involved in this process.
 The contributions of residents, design teams, stakeholders, and other levels of government were instrumental in developing the Plan.

-- Officially renaming the neighbourhood as "Range Point";
+- Officially renamed the neighbourhood as "Range Point";

-- Constructing a new neighbourhood sign and landscaping node;
+- Constructed a new neighbourhood sign and landscaping node;

-- Undertaking a Trail Plan for the area as part of the Porter Creek/Whistle Bend/Range Point/Takhini trail planning process (currently underway);
+- Undertook a Trail Plan for the area as part of the Porter Creek/Whistle Bend/Range Point/Takhini trail planning process (adopted in 2017);

-- Constructing new artistic themed bus shelters including at Crow Street and the intersection of Range Road and Mountain View Drive; and
+- Constructed new artistic themed bus shelters including at Crow Street and the intersection of Range Road and Mountain View Drive; and

 - Map of the planning area